 If you enjoy making and drinking smoothies, it makes sense to get a good blender.
 I’ve had them in the past and found cheap blenders are false economy.
 Ice or any harder ingredients quickly wears them out and they seldom blend leafy greens like kale very well.

-This recipe has a generous helping of vitamin C to help prevent oxidization, but it’s still best to enjoy it as soon as you finish blending.
-I’d appreciate hearing what you think of this avocado and kale smoothie and any other variations that you’ve tried and enjoyed.
+This recipe has a generous helping of vitamin C to help prevent oxidation, but it’s still best to enjoy it as soon as you finish blending.
+If you find it too much to drink all at once you can freeze the remainder for a delicious and healthy frozen shake for another time.